 Palmerton

-Blue Mountain Resort is home to 40 ski trails, five terrain parks, 16 lifts, and up to 46 snow tubing lanes (the largest snowtubing park in the US).
-Take one of three lifts, including the carpet lift, to venture up and conquer the state's highest vertical drop, 1,082 thrilling feet of downhill.
-For more adrenaline-packed action, ride their top to bottom terrain park trail with its mix of 22 jumps and rails, serviced by the six-person Challenge Express lift and four-person Comet Quad lift.
-Take a break from the snowy fun and sit down with your fellow ski bunnies at the Slopeside Pub & Grill for an unmatched dining experience, with endless views of the Pocono Mountains paired with seasonal salads, handcrafted sandwiches, and Chef specialty entrees.
+Blue Mountain Resort is home to 40 ski trails, 5 terrain parks, 16 lifts, and up to 55 snow tubing lanes (the largest snow tubing park in the US!), and some of the most advanced snowmaking equipment found on the east coast.
+Take their carpet lift or six-person, high-speed lift, to venture up and conquer the state's highest vertical drop with 1,082 thrilling feet of downhill.
+For more adrenaline-packed action, ride their top to bottom terrain park trail with its mix of 22 jumps and rails then elevate your snowtubing experience with some night rides featuring its newly expanded laser and music show.
+Take a break from the snowy fun and sit down with your fellow ski bunnies at the Slopeside Pub & Grill for an unmatched dining experience with endless views of the Pocono Mountains.

 2. Camelback Resort